 Campus Recreation offers a variety of lifetime sports and fitness activities that provide exciting opportunities to "Rock'n Recreate."
-The Recreation Center fee and ARC membership fee provides students, ARC members and guests access to the ARC for Informal Recreation.
-Below is an overview of each program area.
+The Recreation Center fee and ARC membership fee provides students, ARC members and guests access to the ARC for Informal Recreation AND FREE group fitness classes!
 Each semester, time is allotted for special events programming - ARC hours of operation may be modified to accommodate these activities.

-Slippery Rock Area Parks & Recreation rents ARC Aquatic Center space to conduct youth swim lessons.
+Slippery Rock Area Parks & Recreation rents aquatic center space to conduct youth swim lessons.
 All registrations must be completed through the Parks office.
 For registration information, contact the SR Area Parks and Recreation department office at 724.794.8180.
 Swim lesson participants and family members must follow all ARC rules for access and supervision.
 ARC waiver of liability must be signed and turned in prior to the 1st lesson.

 Introductory and advanced climbing clinics are offered as well as intramural and extramural climbing competitions.
 Informal recreation climbing is FREE to SRU students, ARC members and Daily Guest Pass holders during regular ARC hours.
 Informal recreation offers the option for Top-Rope Climbing or Bouldering during operating hours.
 WALL liability waiver must be completed prior to climbing.
 Parent/guardian must sign waiver for all minor youth.
 Youth age 12 and under must be directly supervised, by an adult 18 or older, at the climbing wall.

 Top-Rope Climbing: Climb with a rope system and belayer - 3-9 pm DAILY (modified hours during breaks)

 Bouldering: Climb without a rope system.
 Height limit approx. 12 feet.
 Available during all open ARC hours of operation